akanadocs/docs-test/ag/security_config/identity_systems.md

 ---
 layout: page
 title: Identity Systems
-description: Learn about Identity Management Applications, which provide a method of storing data and making this data available to network users and administrators, and Authentication Protocols, which provide authentication for client/server applications and validate the identity of a communicating entity.
+description: Learn about supported Identity Systems (e.g., claims-based, cookie authentication module, directory server, kerberos, saml, CA-SiteMinder) and how to configure them in a variety of use cases.

 product: ag
 category: learn
 sub-nav-class: Security Configuration